 Cooking the chicken wings

-Return them to the oven for one final time of 10 mins.
+Return them to the oven for a final10 mins.
 Should you like a crispier finish, flash them under a moderate grill for a few minutes on each side.

 Store-bought versus Homemade Hot Sauce

 If you have the time, plenty of chillis and a big bottle of vinegar, making my homemade hot sauce is unbelievably easy and only takes under 30 minutes.
 Besides tasting pretty close to the real thing, making it homemade will give you double the amount of sauce for half the price of one of the well-known hot sauces.
 The added bonus of making your own hot sauce is that you can adjust the level of spiciness to your liking.

 Wing meat is the sweetest part of the chicken which explains why it is a top choice for Buffalo wings.
 There isn’t much meat offered, but there seems to be a satisfying feeling, searching for more meat between the bones and ligaments.
 If you prefer more meat, I would recommend using chicken drummettes which have a meatier upper leg.
 A great bonus is that the skin is much easier to remove compared to the wing.